3 Tips To Avoid Rocky Mountains Altitude Sickness

 The highest peaks rise up to 14,439′ feet (4,401 m) above sea level, such as with Mount Elbert in Colorado.
 The lowest points are in the valleys and basins of the mountain chain, and destinations such as Banff which is at 4,537 feet (1,383 m) in altitude.

-Rocky Mountain altitude includes the following peaks:
+Rocky Mountain altitude is made up by some of the following peaks:

 • Mount Robson altitude 12,972 ft (3,954 m)

-• Pikes Peak altitude 14,115 ft (4,302.3 m)
+• Pikes Peak altitude 14,115 ft (4,302 m)

 • Mount Elbert altitude 14,433 ft (4,401 m)